-Young bonobos living at 'Lola ya bonobo' park near Kinshasa
+Young bonobos living at \'Lola ya bonobo\' park near Kinshasa

-Young bonobos living at \'Lola ya bonobo\' park near Kinshasa Young bonobos share hugs and kisses to make their peers feel better much the way children do, according to a new study suggesting people and ape emotions function similarly.
-The bonobo is as genetically similar to humans as is the chimpanzee, and it is also considered the most empathic great ape.
+Young bonobos share hugs and kisses to make their peers feel better much the way children do, according to a new study suggesting people and ape emotions function similarly.

 \"This makes the species an ideal candidate for psychological comparisons,\" says one of the lead researchers, Frans de Waal.